Jieoi/traffic_sign_recognition/README.md

 A plot for comaprison between best models.
 ResNet model with ESRGAN enhanced data performed the best (98.84% accuracy)

 ## Acknowledgments
-- The GTSRB dataset is used in this project, and credit goes to its creators.
+- The GTSRB dataset is used in this project.
+It is obtained [here](https://benchmark.ini.rub.de/index.html).
 - The ESRGAN (Enhanced Super-Resolution Generative Adversarial Networks) enhancement technique is used to improve image quality.
 The ESRGAN code and repository can be found [here](https://github.com/xinntao/ESRGAN).